servoz/populse_mia/docs/html/_sources/documentation/create_process.rst.txt

-    import nibabel as nib  # used to read and save Nifti images from nipype.interfaces import spm  # used to use SPM's Smooth from scipy.ndimage.filters import gaussian_filter  # used to apply the smoothing on an array
+    import nibabel as nib  # used to read and save Nifti images from nipype.interfaces import spm  # used to use SPM's Smooth from scipy.ndimage.filters import gaussian_filter  # used to apply the smoothing on an array from populse_mia.pipeline_manager.process_mia import ProcessMIA  # base class that the created process has to inherit from
-    # from populse_mia import Process_mia  # to uncommented when populse_mia will be on Pypi
-    from pipeline_manager.process_mia import ProcessMIA  # base class that the created process has to inherit from

     class SmoothSpmScipy(ProcessMIA):